 The Math section of the new SAT focuses more heavily on algebra and data analysis, and less on geometry.
 It also includes a few advanced concepts not seen on the earlier SAT (largely pre-Calculus), along with some questions that ask you to apply mathematical reasoning to situations in business, science or the social sciences.
 There are two multiple-choice sections: one is 55 minutes and allows the use of a calculator, and the other is 25 minutes and must be completed without a calculator.

-There is one Reading section (65 minutes) comprised of long passages to analyse (similar to the old SAT), but one of the biggest changes is the addition of ‘evidence-based reading’ questions.
+There is one Reading section (65 minutes) comprised of long passages to analyse (similar to the old SAT), along with ‘evidence-based reading’ questions.
 The student is first asked to answer a question about the passage and then to locate the line from the text that supports the answer.
-Vocabulary will no longer be tested in stand-alone sentences, but is now presented in the context of passages (and – hallelujah! – will not include the old, obscure SAT words).
+Vocabulary is no longer tested in stand-alone sentences, but is now presented in the context of passages (and – hallelujah! – will not include the old, obscure SAT words).

 The Writing section will test many of the same concepts covered on the old SAT – so make sure you know how to properly use verbs, pronouns, punctuation and idioms.
 But, in a departure from the old version of the test, you will have to edit full passages and choose words that best capture an author’s tone or argument.